carbonfive/raygun/README.md

 ## Prerequisites

-To generate an application, you only need the raygun gem and network connectivity.
+To generate an application, you only need the Raygun gem and network connectivity.

 To run your new application's specs or fire up its server, you'll need to meet these requirements.

 * PostgreSQL 9.x with superuser 'postgres' with no password (```createuser -s postgres```)
 * PhantomJS for JavaScript testing (```brew install phantomjs```)

-The generated app will be configured to use the ruby version that was used to invoke raygun.
+The generated app will be configured to use the ruby version that was used to invoke Raygun.
 If you're using another ruby, just change the ```Gemfile``` and ```.ruby-version``` as necessary.

 ## Usage

     $ raygun your-project

 Once your project is baked out, you can easily kick the wheels.
-Be sure that you have the prerequities covered (see above).
+Be sure that you have the prerequisites covered (see above).

     $ cd your-project